Technigo/project-business-site/README.md

 And read alot on accorions.

 ## View it live
-The site can be viwe @
+Look at the site @